Lavakusha

-Lavakusha (stylized as LavaKusha) is a 2017 Indian Malayalam-language comedy thriller film directed by Gireesh Mano and starring Neeraj Madhav, Aju Varghese, Biju Menon, Deepti Sati, Aditi Ravi and Vijay Babu.
+Lavakusha (stylized as LavaKusha) is a 2017 Indian Malayalam-language comedy buddy cop film directed by Gireesh Mano and written by Neeraj Madhav.
+The film stars Biju Menon, Neeraj Madhav and Aju Varghese.
 The songs were composed by Gopi Sundar.
 The film was released in India on 19 October 2017 coinciding with Diwali.

 Summary

-The story revolves around two happy-go-lucky friends, Lavan and Kushan.
+The story revolves around two happy-go-lucky undercover officers and friends, Lavan and Kushan.
 Things take a turn when they are approached by a mysterious guy and girl, who influence their lives in various ways.